Shayan-B/corise-r-for-ds/projects/project-01/project-01-explore-babynames.md

 <img src="img/question-3-visualize-3-1.png" width="100%" style="display: block; margin: auto;" />

-Write a function that plot trends in the percentage of births for all names starting with a specific first letter.
+Write a function that plot trends in the percentage of births for all names Ending with a specific last letter.

 ``` r
 plot_trends_in_last_letter <- function(my_letter) {